MatthewRec/Password-Manager/README.md

 across every signed-in device, and supports multiple user accounts whose vaults are cryptographically segregated from one another.

 Read Steps 0–8 for how to build it.
-[THREAT-MODEL.md](THREAT-MODEL.md) covers what this design protects against.

 ---